-GEN Idealstarprk(GEN nf, GEN pr, long k, long flag) same as Idealstar for $I = pr^k$
+GEN Idealstarprk(GEN nf, GEN pr, long k, long flag) same as Idealstar for $I = pr^k$.
+The nf argument is a true nf structure.

-13.1.23 Class field theory.
+13.1.27 Class field theory.

-Under GP, a class-field theoretic description of a number field is given by a triple A, B, C, where the defining set [A, B, C] can have any of the following forms: [bnr], [bnr, subgroup], [bnf, modulus],[bnf, modulus, subgroup].
+Under GP, a class-field theoretic description of a number field is given by a triple A, B, C, where the defining set [A, B, C] can have any of the following forms: [bnr], [bnr, subgroup], [bnf, modulus], [bnf, modulus, subgroup].
 You can still use directly all of (libpari's routines implementing) GP's functions as described in Chapter 3, but they are often awkward in the context of libpari programming.
 In particular, it does not make much sense to always input a triple A, B, C because of the fringe [bnf, modulus, subgroup].
 The first routine to call, is thus

 GEN Buchray(GEN bnf, GEN mod, long flag) initializes a bnr structure from bnf and modulus mod. flag is an or-ed combination of nf_GEN (include generators) and nf_INIT (if omitted, do not return a bnr, only the ray class group as an abelian group).
-In fact, a single value of flag actually makes sense: nf_GEN | nf_INIT to initialize a proper bnr: removing nf_GEN saves very little time, but the corresponding crippled bnr structure will raise errors in most class field theoretic functions.
-Possibly also 0 to quickly compute the ray class group structure; bnrclassno is faster if we only need the order of the ray class group.
+In fact, the single most useful value of flag is nf_INIT to initialize a proper bnr: omitting nf_GEN saves a lot of time and will not adversely affect any class field theoretic function; adding nf_GEN makes debugging easier.
+The flag 0 allows to compute only the ray class group structure but will gain little time; if we only need the order of the ray class group, then bnrclassno is fastest.

-Now we have a proper bnr encoding a bnf and a modulus, we no longer need the [bnf, modulus] and [bnf, modulus, subgroup] forms, which would internally call Buchray anyway.
+Now we have a proper bnr encoding a bnf and a modulus, we no longer need the [bnf, modulus]and [bnf, modulus, subgroup] forms, which would internally call Buchray anyway.
 Recall that a subgroup H is given by a matrix in HNF, whose column express generators of H on the fixed generators of the ray class group that stored in our bnr.
 You may also code the trivial subgroup by NULL.
+It is also allowed to replace H by a character χ of the ray class group modulo mod: it represents the subgroup Ker χ .